enessibest/Abraham_Portfolio/index.md

 - Applied Naive Bayes classifier
 - Applied Random forest classifer
 - Calculated the accuracy score of the models
-- Select the best model with the best accuracy score.
+- Select the best model with the best accuracy score